ScholarshipOwl/laravel-doctrine-jsonapi/docs/Scribe.md

 1. The strategy identifies the resource type and action (create, update, fetch, etc.)
 2. For request bodies, validation rules are extracted to determine the structure
-3. For responses, entity factories create sample entities
+3. For responses, entity factories create sample entities or select one from the database
 4. Transformers convert the entities to JSON:API format
 5. The documentation shows both valid request examples and expected responses